lao8n/leet_algos/approaches/dynamic_programming.md

 When to use dynamic programming
 * Max/min or number of ways
 * Earlier decisions affect future decisions (i.e. cannot use greedy because of counter-example)
+* Pathing problems with a constraint to prevent moving backwards (o/w use BFS)

 Two approaches to dynamic programming
 * Bottom-up tabulation = start with the base cases and iterate up - adv: iteration faster than recursion